Joyce and the Tree

-“You know, we still like each other,” she told any one who’d listen.
-“I mean, I sleep on the couch in the living room and he’s got his ‘man cave’ upstairs, you know how men are,” and she’d release one of her burbling, high-pitched laughs that she also used, a pitch or two lower, when she was absolutely irate, like the time the jackass on the freeway hadn’t anticipated her lane change and partially rear ended the Buick Estate wagon Frank had given her when he stopped driving ten years ago, which is why she now had to do with a 1970s Mercedes gas-guzzler a connection of Frank’s had sold her for $300, which she thought was way more than it was worth.
+“You know, we still like each other,” she told anyone who’d listen.
+“I mean, I sleep on the couch in the living room and he’s got his ‘man cave’ upstairs, you know how men are,” and she’d release one of her burbling, high-pitched laughs, which she also used, a pitch or two lower, when she was absolutely irate.
+There was that time, for instance, when that jackass on the freeway hadn’t anticipated her lane change.
+He partially rear ended the Buick Estate wagon Frank had given her when he stopped driving several years before, now she had to do with a 1970s Mercedes gas-guzzler a connection of Frank’s had sold her for $300, which she thought was way more than it was worth.

 Frank was in his early 90s and needed to be reminded to take his meds and eat enough fiber and to be driven to his doctors’ appointments, and Donald, well, Donald was 78 like she, but way too docile and lazy.
 So, she took care of them both, though Donald was like a stupid broken record.